 Best wood to burn in fireplace.
 Here is a list of the best firewood based on its heat value and more tips for burning firewood from the old farmers almanac.
 The best firewood to burn will depend on what you are trying to accomplish.
 While its true that most wood will burn in a fireplace choosing the right wood is important not only to your enjoyment of your fire but the health of your fireplace and your environment.

-Here is a list of the best types of firewood to burnsorted by high.
+I often hear people ask what is the best firewood to burn.
 There are differences between the way different types of wood burn especially between dense hardwoods and less dense woods like softwoods.
+Best fireplace wood to burn burning wood for heat during the colder days of the year is a cost effective way to stay warm.

 I dont burn it regularly in my wood stove because of the residue it often puts off.
 But if you have an outdoor fireplace or fire pit then youll love pine because it is easy to get a fire going with it and it also puts off a great scent when burning.
+Here is a list of the best types of firewood to burnsorted by high.